-McLaren Automotive’s Special Operations Department officially unveiled the McLaren X-1, at the Pebble Beach weekend in Monterey, USA for a special client.
-The mystery man already has a McLaren F1, a Mercedes-Benz SLR McLaren and a McLaren MP4-12C.
-Three years in the making, the car sports a carbon MonoCell unique bodywork and also has a 30 per cent scale model and a full size hard foam model to keep company.
-It also features metal brightwork rails running from the nose, over the shoulderline and hips.
-The design created by McLaren’s Design Director Frank Stephenson and RCA graduate Hong Yeo draws inspiration from the 1961 Facel Vega, a 1953 Chrysler D’Elegance Ghia, a 1959 Buick Electra, a 1939 Mercedes-Benz 540K and a 1971 Citroën SM.
+McLaren Automotive’s Special Operations Department officially unveiled the McLaren X-1 at the Pebble Beach weekend in Monterey, the USA, for a special client.
+The mystery man already has a McLaren F1, a Mercedes-Benz SLR McLaren, and a McLaren MP4-12C.
+Three years in the making, the car sports a carbon MonoCell unique bodywork and has a 30 percent scale model and a full-size hard foam model to keep company.
+It also features metal brightwork rails running from the nose, over the shoulder line, and hips.
+The design created by McLaren’s Design Director Frank Stephenson and RCA graduates Hong Yeo draws inspiration from the 1961 Facel Vega, a 1953 Chrysler D’Elegance Ghia, a 1959 Buick Electra, a 1939 Mercedes-Benz 540K, and a 1971 Citroën SM.

-It has gone through aerodynamic testing for 625 miles under two intensive testing stints at the Idiada circuit in Spain, after which it was rebuilt in prestine condition.
-The X-1 is 109 mm longer, 188mm wider but with an identical height and an almost identical 1,400kg kerb weight just like the MP4-12C.
-The MP4-12C ‘s interior have be retained and have been done up with bespoke Harissa Red McLaren Nappa leather for the seats, door and roof trim.
-Switchgear has been created using machined nickel-coated aluminium bezels, and the carbon interior trim sports a titanium weave with Special Andesiter carpets.
+It has gone through aerodynamic testing for 625 miles under two intensive testing stints at the Idiada circuit in Spain, after which it was rebuilt in pristine condition.
+The X-1 is 109 mm longer, 188mm wider, but with an identical height and an almost identical 1,400kg kerb weight, just like the MP4-12C.
+The MP4-12C ‘s interior has been retained and has been done with bespoke Harissa Red McLaren Nappa leather for the seats, door, and roof trim.
+Switchgear has been created using machined nickel-coated aluminum bezels, and the carbon interior trim sports a titanium weave with Special Andesite carpets.